Land registration (Scots law): History of public land registration in Scotland

 Few other European countries introduced any form of registration until the 19th century, and some areas in England and Wales had no system of public registration until 1990.
-The result of the 1617 Act was the creation of the Register of Sasines, which was one of the most advanced systems of land registration at the time in Europe.
-The Register of Sasines operated by the public registration of deeds transferring land, such as feudal grants and dispositions, in order to make certain the right of ownership under the 1617 Act.
+The result of the Registration Act 1617 was the creation of the Register of Sasines, which was one of the most advanced systems of land registration at the time in Europe.
+The Register of Sasines operated by the public registration of deeds transferring land, such as feudal grants and dispositions, in order to make certain the right of ownership under the 1617 act.

 19th-20th century

 During the 19th century, important reforms were made to the Sasine process.
 The Infeftment Act 1845 (8 & 9 Vict. c.
 35) removed the requirement of carrying out the giving sasine ceremony.
 The Titles to Land Consolidation (Scotland) Act 1868 (31 & 32 Vict. c.
 101) also provided that the instrument of sasine (the deed recording the ceremony) was no longer necessary, with the conveyance [contained in a formal document, the disposition] itself being registrable.